WickedSmartLabs/Sage-AI/README.md

 | **AI Engine** | Coordinates how user input is processed and determines how responses are generated. |
 | **Conversation Manager** | Tracks conversation history and manages contextual information. |
 | **Learning Engine** | Stores and retrieves knowledge learned during conversations. |

+### Processing Workflow

+1. A user sends a message to the `/chat` endpoint.
+2. The FastAPI service forwards the request to the AI engine.
+3. The conversation manager records the message in the conversation history.
+4. The learning engine checks for previously learned knowledge related to the prompt.
+5. If a match is found, the stored response is returned.
+6. Otherwise, the assistant returns a fallback response and invites the user to teach it new information.
+7. The response is returned to the API client with a confidence score and source label.

+---

+## Technology Stack

+**Application Layer**
+- Python
+- FastAPI
+- Pydantic

+**System Architecture**
+- Modular AI processing engine
+- Conversation state management
+- Rule-based knowledge learning

+**Development Tools**
+- Uvicorn
+- Async Python architecture

 ---